TOAST-DOCS/Security-Check/zh/console-guide.md

-## Security > Security Check > Console Guide
+## Security > App Security Check > Console Guide

-This document describes how to use the Security Check console.
+This document describes how to use the App Security Check console.

-To enable Security Check, login to **NHN Cloud Console** and click **Security > Security Check** on the service list.
+To enable App Security Check, login to **NHN Cloud Console** and click **Security > App Security Check** on the service list.

 ## Apply for Inspection